molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Directive Inputs</aside>

 The `PaginateDirective` has a configuration option named `perPage`.
 It specifies how many items are visible per page.

-Per default, it is 10.
+Per default, there are ten items on a page.
 To change it, we set `perPage: …` in the microsyntax:

 ```html
 <ul>